shivamchaurasia07/dockerapp/README.md

-# dockerapp build using jenkins scm poll 2
+# dockerapp build using jenkins